yigitusta/typescript-express-boilerplate/README.md

 # TypeScript Express Boilerplate

-Boilerplate for TypeScript with ExpressJS.
+A simple boilerplate for TypeScript with ExpressJS.

 ## Commands
 Don't forget to ```cd``` into the project directory before you run any of the commands.